STAT545-UBC-hw-2018-19/hw02-fjbasedow/hw02-gapminder_exploration.md

 **2. What values are typical?
 What’s the spread?
 What’s the distribution?
 Etc., tailored to the variable at hand.**

-Here are some details for the lifeExp variable.
-I am going to get some statistics of the variable and will show it's distribution with a density plot.
+For this task, I will focus on one quantitative and one categorical variable only.
+First I will provide some statistics of the lifeExp variable and it's distribution, then I will show you how many countries were recorded per continent.

+Let's start with the life expectancy:

 ``` r
 # get statistics of lifeExp variable, make them into a data frame for presenting in nice table with kable()